changhe3/swd/README.md

 # swd
 A command-line utility to download workshop item and collections from steam workshop.
 You need [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD#Downloading_SteamCMD) to use this software, and remember to include it under the PATH environment variable.
+The mods are downloaded under /path/to/steamcmd/steamapps/workshop/content/

 (This software has not been extensively tested, use at your own risk.
 Require steamcmd under PATH)